Bixal/rapid-prototyping-with-uswds-event/README.md

 - Consult our federal partners
 - Support the growth of our business and practices
 - Contribute to the community

+*Additionally, we want to empower designers to take ownership of prototyping in the web medium and enable them to better collaborate with developers through the common language of the U.S. Web Design System.*

 ### Principles